The Ballad of Zeke & Tall Guy

 Eliza was still pushing for something more unique and said “He’s the colour of pancakes when mum makes them.
 How about Zeke Pancakes?”

-“If he was a black Lab, he’d look like pancakes when dad makes them,” said David.
+“If he was a black Lab, he’d be the colour of pancakes when dad makes them,” said David.

 “What’s grandpa’s name?” asked Eliza.

 Everyone knew immediately that that was the yellow dog’s name.
 It felt right.
-I didn’t think he’d been listening, but he nodded his approval to me.
+I didn’t think he’d been paying attention, but he nodded his approval to me.

 It took almost no time for him to blend into our family.
 I expected a few days of transition during which he’d have a few accidents inside the house or perhaps have some complaints about the food and lodgings.
 But he fit right in, right from day one.